-The high speed rail line will run through China, Laos, Vietnam, Cambodia, Myanmar, Thailand, Malaysia, and Singapore and should cost around US$7 billion.
-Similar high speed rail projects in Asia commonly run over budget though.
+The high speed rail line will run through China, Laos, Vietnam, Cambodia, Myanmar, Thailand, Malaysia, and Singapore and should cost around US$10 billion.

 Rising Costs Lead to Change in China

-There are several factors causing the dynamics of trade in Asia to shift.
-However, even more important is the rising cost of labor and manufacturing in China.
+Several factors are causing the regional dynamics of trade in Asia to shift.
+But arguably the most important is the rising cost of labor and manufacturing in China.

 China is moving further up the value chain and making a greater number of high-tech goods.
 This allows countries in ASEAN such as Vietnam, Indonesia, and the Philippines to use lower costs as an advantage.

 In addition, the Chinese economy is changing from one dominated by exports to one driven by its nearly 1.4 billion consumers.
-Most experts say this trend will continue since China’s middle-class will increase from 250 million to 600 million by 2020.
+Most experts say this trend will continue as China’s middle-class increases from about 350 million currently to 500 million by 2025.

-China needs to sustain an older, wealthier population at a time when they cannot produce a massive amount of goods at a lower cost than their neighbors.
+China must sustain an older, wealthier population at a time when they cannot produce a massive amount of goods at a lower cost than their neighbors.
 This means looking at regions like ASEAN and Africa which can develop their manufacturing and agricultural sectors.

 Yuan’s Role in Chinese Globalization

-The U.S. Dollar is fluctuating while the future of the Eurozone looks bleak.
-Because of all that, Chinese investment in ASEAN is boosting the yuan’s prospects of being a major international currency.
+The US economy is getting hammered by inflation while the future of the Eurozone looks bleak.
+Yet regardless of all that, Chinese investment in ASEAN is boosting the yuan’s prospects of being a major international currency.

 The movement of yuan into ASEAN usually goes through Singapore, the de-facto financial hub of the region.
-Yuan deposits in the city-state grew from US$195 billion to US$220 billion in the first quarter of 2014 alone.
+Yuan deposits in the city-state rose from US$195 billion back in 2014 to above US$500 billion today.

-Meanwhile, loans denominated in yuan increased by nearly 25% to more than US$300 billion.
+Likewise, international loans denominated in yuan grew by nearly 25% to more than US$600 billion.
 That’s according to data by SWIFT.

-In summary, ASEAN will lead the world in adopting the yuan as a global currency.
-It will start using the yuan for trade settlement and financing purposes as the region’s dependence on the U.S Dollar weakens.
+In summary, ASEAN is in a position to lead the world in adopting the yuan as a global currency.
+Southeast Asian countries will first start using the yuan for trade settlement, and then eventually financing purposes, as the region’s dependence on the US dollar weakens.

-While Asia will benefit from increased trade and flow of capital, the western world might lose out on the region’s growth.
+While Asia will benefit from increased trade and flow of capital, the western world might lose out on the region’s growth as Chinese globalization continues.